djeada/Linux-Notes/notes/hardware.md

-In Linux, there are several commands that can be used to check hardware information.
+There are several commands that can be used to check hardware information.
 In general, these commands can be divided into two categories:
 Information about the internal hardware

 * `lsusb`: displays a list of the USB devices that are connected to the system.
 It shows the vendor and product ID of each device, as well as its manufacturer and product name.